 My love of music has always been there ever since I was little.
-I remember driving in the car with my parents, there was always music playing in the vehicle.
-My dad also has a huge love of music.
+It made me wonder though, do dog dance?
+I remember driving in the car with my parents, and there was always music playing in the vehicle.
+My dad also was a huge lover of music.

 I never had any of my dog’s dislike the sounds, but I also never had a dog respond by dancing when hearing the sound either.
 This all changed with my Labradoodle Finnegan.

 Before that though, lets first understand what music and dancing really is.

 Music is so powerful, that even people that can’t hear can feel the vibration.
 OK so what is music really?

 Music is the collection of sounds and tones coordinated together in a certain order.
 The order of music creates a composition that can be played by artists or musicians.
 The thing about music is that it allows us to feel an array of emotions, experiences through different environments.